Conservation development: Conservation development

 Conservation development seeks to protect a variety of ecological resources and services such as biodiversity, productive farmland, ecosystem services, scenic landscapes and historic and cultural resources.
 This is achieved by identifying the ecologically sensitive and valuable areas.
 The protected lands can be under an easement to prevent development on it.
 Housing is then built around the protected areas.
 Density, lots sizes, types of housing and amount of protected area is dependent on the type of conservation development.

-While not a prevalent type of development, it's estimated that conservation development takes up between 2.5%-10% of the total US real estate development.
+While not a prevalent type of development, it is estimated that conservation development takes up between 2.5%-10% of the total US real estate development.
 Conservation development is usually applied to rural, exurban or suburban residential subdivisions, though it does have a few urban applications (Doyle 4).

 While there are several types of conservation developments, they all have several features in common.
 All developments have conservation land set aside, either held by a conservation organization or protected by a conservation easement.
 These developments must have ongoing stewardship for the protected portion of the parcel.
 Secondly, the development finances the protected area.
 Third, each development begins by surveying the land's ecological features and resources.
 A decision can then be made about where to build and what areas need to be protected.
 Lastly, these developments also use a variety of design features to reduce some of the negative impacts inherent in development.
 Examples include low-impact stormwater management systems, and landscape design.